roman-milk/roman-milk.github.io/bob-sandi-and-pauline.md

  "Remember Brian?
 The scales are being balanced.
 I liked him and I'm going to do my best to see him some more."

  "Just don't tell her about the recording.
 She is a pretty good PA and I want to keep her around.
 Also I'll let her keep my bed warm until she finally figures out that I'm not going to marry her."
-Report_Story #2